luyadev/luya/docs/guide/app-cmslayouts.md

 You have now created a new cms layout which will be available after the import process.

+> Info: Files starting with *.* or *_* will be ignored.
+Cmslayouts in subfolders will also be ignored.

 ## Import and Use

 To enable the new cmslayout file, or after updating an existing layout file, you have to run the `import` command from the Terminal.